JemmyAzuka/Simplified-PostgreSQL-Analysis-System/README.md

 ## Features
 Spreadsheet Formula Integration: Select spreadsheet formulas are integrated for advanced data analysis.
 Optimized Performance: Formulas are optimized to ensure fast and efficient execution, even with large datasets.
-User-Friendly Interface: The system offers an intuitive interface for users, accessible through both command line and Python scripting, simplifying the analysis process.
+User-Friendly Interface: The system offers an intuitive interface for users, accessible through Python scripting.

 ## Supported Formulas
-SUM(): Calculates the sum of a range of values.

-AVERAGE(): Computes the average of a range of values.

-MAX(): Finds the maximum value in a range.

-MIN(): Finds the minimum value in a range.

-COUNT(): Counts the number of cells in a range containing numerical values.
+["SUM", "VLOOKUP", "IF", "LOOKUP", "MATCH", "CHOOSE", "CONCATENATE", "DATE", "DAYS", "FIND", "INDEX"]

 ## Contribution Guidelines
 Contributions are welcome!
 If you want to contribute to this project, please follow these guidelines: